 A dedicated hardware GNSS receiver plus antenna results in a complex system architecture.
 An integrated supervision of the receiver performance is not possible.

-Our software engine is seamless integrated into the central sensor fusion platform.
+Our software positioning engine is seamless integrated into the central ADAS platform.
 This approach leads to a simplified architecture and enables an integrated safety concept.

 The protection level is defined as the upper bound of the positioning error.